mimetic/corona-textrender/README.md

-	minWordLen = 2, - Minimum length of a word shown at the end of a line, e.g. don't end lines with "a". textstyles = textStyles, -- styles table, loaded using funx.loadTextStyles defaultStyle = "Normal", -- default style (from textstyles.txt) for text cacheDir = cacheDir, -- Set to cache directory name to use json file caching (slow) cacheToDB = true, -- default is true, set to false for no caching, uses sqlite3 caching (faster) handler = handler,  -- a function that will accept a 'tap' event hyperlinkFillColor = hyperlinkFillColor, -- an RGBa color in a string, like this: "200,120,255,100" hyperlinkTextColor = hyperlinkTextColor, -- an RGBa color in a string, like this: "200,120,255,100"
+	minWordLen = 2, - Minimum length of a word shown at the end of a line, e.g. don't end lines with "a". textstyles = textStyles, -- styles table, loaded using funx.loadTextStyles defaultStyle = "Normal", -- default style (from textstyles.txt) for text cacheToDB = true, -- default is true, set to false for no caching, uses sqlite3 caching (faster) cacheDir = nil, -- Set to cache directory name to use json file caching (slow) handler = handler,  -- a function that will accept a 'tap' event hyperlinkFillColor = hyperlinkFillColor, -- an RGBa color in a string, like this: "200,120,255,100" hyperlinkTextColor = hyperlinkTextColor, -- an RGBa color in a string, like this: "200,120,255,100"